The Founder's Guide to

 Overview

-Red Bear Ventures (RBV) is a venture capital firm founded to connect the Cornell University community with innovative startups and facilitate investment opportunities.
-Established by Dan Stoller and Gus Warren, both seasoned professionals in managing venture funds and investing in early-stage technology companies, RBV focuses on companies founded or managed by students, faculty, staff, and alumni of Cornell University.
-The firm operates with a clear mission to leverage the unique talent and entrepreneurial spirit within the Cornell ecosystem, providing a platform for collaboration and investment.
+Red Bear Ventures (RBV) is a venture capital firm established to connect the Cornell University community with innovative startups.
+Founded by Dan Stoller and Gus Warren, RBV focuses on companies founded or managed by students, faculty, staff, and alumni of Cornell University.
+The firm aims to facilitate investment opportunities that leverage the unique insights and talents of the Cornell community.

 Learn More